Berrigan Shire: Proposed amalgamation

 A 2015 review of local government boundaries by the NSW Government Independent Pricing and Regulatory Tribunal recommended that the Berrigan Council merge with parts of the Jerilderie Shire to form a new council with an area of 4022 km2 and support a population of approximately 10,000.
 The Jerilderie Shire Council submitted an alternate proposal to the Minister for Local Government that the entire Jerilderie Shire amalgamate with the Murrumbidgee Shire.

 The NSW Government decided in May 2016 not to proceed with the proposed amalgamation.

 Council

 Current composition and election method

 Berrigan Shire Council is composed of eight councillors elected proportionally as a single ward.
 All councillors are elected for a fixed four-year term of office.
 The mayor is elected by the councillors at the first meeting of the council.
-The most recent election was held on 4 December 2021, and the makeup of the council is as follows:
+The most recent election was held on 14 September 2024, and the makeup of the council is as follows:

-The current Council, elected in 2021, in order of election, is:
+The current Council, elected in 2024, is:

+Election results

+2024

+A by-election will be held to fill the remaining eighth seat, with only several candidates nominating for the election.